arilaen/python-docs-samples/pubsub/cloud-client/README.rst

         publish-with-batch-settings
                             Publishes multiple messages to a Pub/Sub topic with batch settings.
+        publish-setl-message
+                            Publishes a single test message for SETL application. publish-setl-messages
+                            Publishes multiple test messages for SETL application. publish-custom-message
+                            Publishes a custom message (taken as an extra argument).

     optional arguments:
       -h, --help            show this help message and exit